msdale/whats-up/README.md

 ## Usage

-To bring up the mongoDB server, from the root directory of the repository clone, type the following:
+To bring up the mongoDB server, from the root directory of the repository clone, in the command-line terminal type the following:

 **npm start**